MikaSaddam/GettingCleaningAssignment/README.md

 The data to be processed was collected from smartphones.

-* Downloads and unzips the zipped data
+* Downloads and unzips the zipped data before run the script

 The script `run_analysis.R` will perform as below:

-* Reads the datasets variable  `XTest`, `XTrain`, `YTest`, `YTrain`, `SubjectTest`, `SubjectTrain`
+* Reads the datasets variable  `observationType`, `testSubjects`, `testActivities`, `testData`
-* Combine all the datasets for "Training" and "Test" into auxiliary data frames (XDATA, YDATA, SUBJECTDATA)
+* Combine all the datasets variable needed
 * Reads dataset "Features" and extracts only the variables for mean and standard deviation for each measurement
-* Perform subsetting and updates on XDATA, YDATA, SUBJECTDATA
+* Perform subsetting and updates on testData, trainData
-* Combine all the updated datasets XDATA, YDATA, SUBJECTDATA into MERGED_DATA
+* Combine all the updated datasets  variable needed
 * Generates output ASCII file (CleanData.txt)